 Another friend, a United Nations official, when reading this text, commented, "Now you understand why the world is so furious at the United States for their lack of commitment in multilateral agreements.
 Global climate, it seems, does not interest them, only American climate.
-Many Americans behave, as if God has secretly promised them another planet where they can live when our planet is used up.
-And it is as if they have already decided that they will not share this divine invitation to a new globe with anybody else on Earth, of course, because they believe they are the only ones chosen by God.
+Many Americans behave as if God has secretly promised them another planet where they can live when our planet is used up.
+And it is as if they have already decided that they will not share this divine invitation to a new globe with anybody else on Earth; of course, because they believe they are the only ones chosen by God.
 The only hopes we have are those Americans who are sensible and see that America needs humility.
-It is obscene how this country wastes our biosphere's resources and is even proud of this theft!
+It is obscene how this country contributes to wasting our biosphere's resources and is even proud of this theft!
 As if it is virtuous to get rich and powerful by stealing common goods!
-As if it is virtuous to cut off the branch on which humankind sits!"
+As if it is virtuous to cut off the branch on which humankind sits!
+Americans have still to arrive in the global village!"